TRENDING

 Black Mirror

-Many of the series’ most accomplished episodes are its most intimate and emotional.
+Many of the show's most accomplished episodes are its most intimate and emotional.
 What often sets apart an episode that is conceptually or morally intriguing from a truly impactful and touching one is the specific stories Brooker chooses to convey his ideas.

 San Junipero (3x04)